splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-third-party.rst

 .. _linux-third-party:

 **********************************************************************************
-Automatic discovery for third-party applications in Linux
+Automatic discovery for third-party services in Linux
 **********************************************************************************

 .. meta::